-The site contains Within the site itself are a variety a number of introduced and native species, most notably a distinctive avenue of Populus nigra (Poplar) along the drivewaymilitary road deviation. several healthy specimens of Lophostemon confertus, a grove of Pinus sp. and several large Eucalyptus smithii specimens-see Figure 11.
+The site contains a number of introduced and native species, most notably a distinctive avenue of Populus nigra (Poplar) along the military road deviation.
 The Populus nigra and Pinus sp. are identified as having some heritage significance.
 None of the species identified within the site are classified as endangered.
-The TrustThe Harbour Trust is mindful of the site's proximity to the neighbouring National Park and the natural values it contains.
+The Harbour Trust is mindful of the site's proximity to the neighbouring National Park and the natural values it contains.